 Many children’s homes that purport to provide the basics of food, shelter, health and education, also fall short of doing so adequately.
 Some studies have shown that children in such environments are six times more susceptible to abuse than their peers living in family environments.
 Young people who have survived this system are disadvantaged; many have challenges forming healthy relationships, live with mental health issues, suffer stigma and discrimination in communities, and have poor social and life skills amongst other issues.
 But this hasn’t always been how things are done in Kenya.
-This practice has been normalized over many years; the past inactions of the government have legitimized family separation and orphanisation.
+This practice has been normalised over many years; the past inactions of the government have legitimised family separation and orphanisation.

-But it is never late too late to start over.
+But it is never too late to start over.
 A towering figure of freedom and democracy, Nelson Mandela, once said, “One can measure the greatness of a nation and its moral progress by the way it treats its children” and today, we see a new dawn.

 We now know as a country that the practices that have failed us, bringing us to this grim state of affairs with the child care and protection system, can’t be the ones to take us forward.
-This is evidenced by Kenya’s newly launched care reform strategy, that describes a path forward.
+This is evidenced by Kenya’s newly launched care reform strategy, which describes a path forward.

 It acknowledges our failures, identifies gaps in laws and policies, and guides us on how to escape the rut of orphanages.
-It lays out a blueprint for how to build a new system that prioritizes prevention of child separation, through support to vulnerable and poor families and communities, who are more at risk of placing their children in institutions.
+It lays out a blueprint for how to build a new system that prioritises the prevention of child separation, through support to vulnerable and poor families and communities, who are more at risk of placing their children in institutions.

 Together with other actors, Hope and Homes for Children has supported the government of Kenya in envisaging and designing this strategy, aimed at a better future for its children.
-Prior to the strategy, in 2018, we helped the government see what was possible, by facilitating a bench-marking trip to Rwanda – a country that was rife with orphanages after the genocide, but now on the verge of eradicating them completely through a care reform process started in 2012, supported by Hope and Homes for Children.
-We have continued conversations, facilitation and training aimed at improving care and protection; enhancing laws and policies, developing tools and guidelines to make care reform a reality across the region.
+Prior to the strategy, in 2018, we helped the government see what was possible, by facilitating a benchmarking trip to Rwanda – a country that was rife with orphanages after the genocide, but is now on the verge of eradicating them completely through a care reform process started in 2012, supported by Hope and Homes for Children.
+We have continued conversations, facilitation and training aimed at improving care and protection; enhancing laws and policies and developing tools and guidelines to make care reform a reality across the region.

-We are delighted about the new dawn and the journey that has brought us to this moment.
+We’re delighted about the new dawn and the journey that has brought us to this moment.
 We hope to continue supporting the government and other stakeholders in their ongoing care reform efforts, whilst acknowledging this is just the beginning.
 The hardest part is still to come; making a family a reality for all children.
 We can, and we must, stop the establishment of orphanages, focus our efforts on addressing the root causes of separation, neglect and abandonment and above all, invest in communities and families.